 Woodruff is a very small city located in the state of South Carolina.
 With a population of 4,129 people and two constituent neighborhoods, Woodruff is the 90th largest community in South Carolina.
-Much of the housing stock in Woodruff was built prior to World War II, making it one of the older and more historic cities in the country.
+Woodruff has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Woodruff is a blue-collar town, with 35.47% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Woodruff, you'll notice that it is more blue-collar than most other communities in America.
+35.47% of Woodruff’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Woodruff is a city of service providers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Woodruff who work in office and administrative support (18.90%), healthcare suport services (11.64%), and food service (10.24%).

-The citizens of Woodruff have a very low rate of college education: just 9.55% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Woodruff has a very low overall level of education: only 9.55% of people over 25 hold a 4-year college degree or higher.

 The per capita income in Woodruff in 2010 was $13,876, which is low income relative to South Carolina and the nation.
 This equates to an annual income of $55,504 for a family of four.

 Woodruff is an extremely ethnically-diverse city.
 The people who call Woodruff home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodruff residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Woodruff include Italian, English, German, and Scots-Irish.

 The most common language spoken in Woodruff is English.
 Other important languages spoken here include Spanish and Japanese.